-The Track Log dataset was searched for the maximum deviation of the recorded waypoint from the actual geospatial location of the GPS receiver.
-This maximum distance defined a square with the actual geospatial location of the GPS receiver as its center.
-Four virtual sound sources (S1-S4) were placed in each corner of this square, and the waypoint position data was used to control the movement of a virtual microphone (M).
-The resulting distances (D1-D4) form the parameters for the sound processing (Figure 6).
+Figure 6.
+Four virtual sound sources (S1- S4) are placed in the corners of a square whose size is based on the maximum deviation.
+The waypoint position data control the position of the virtual microphone (M).
+The resulting distances (D1-D4) form the parameters for the sound processing.

 In relation to the dimensions of the square, the coordinates of the microphone were normalized to the range [-1,1] and the distances between the microphone and the four virtual sound sources thus calculated.
 Subsequently, each signal was attenuated, filtered and delayed based on the respective distance (Figure 7).